 Conversations during Fika

 Innovation and complexity go hand in hand: to create the sustainable products of the future, manufacturers must find a way of managing a product’s complexity.
-And the only way for organizations to master the growing complexity is with a shared, holistic, and intuitive network of engineering intelligence.
+And the only way for organizations to master the growing complexity is with a shared, holistic, and intuitive graph of Engineering Intelligence.

 The Swedish King and the IVA delegation were excellent guests, asking thoughtful questions and engaging in meaningful discussion throughout their 90 minutes at SPREAD.
 They asked thoughtful questions about the technical aspects of expanding their knowledge footprint along the three benchmarks from R&D, Production and Aftersales.